-Designed by Michael Thonet in the 1859, the Model 14 bentwood chair, still manufactured today by the Gebrüder Thonet company as Model 214, is one of the world's most successful commercial products.
-The Thonet bentwood chair consists of only six components (plus a few screws and nuts) and the design has remained virtually unchanged for nearly 150 years.
+Designed by Michael Thonet in 1859, the Model 14 bentwood chair is still made today by the Gebrüder Thonet company as Model 214 and is one of the world's most successful commercial products.
+The Thonet bentwood chair consists of only six components (plus a few screws and nuts) - a design virtually unchanged for over 150 years.

 Paying tribute to an armchair variant of the 214 - Model 209 developed by August Thonet - the celebrated 20th century architect Le Corbusier stated "Never has anything been created more elegant and better in its conception, more precise in its execution, and more excellently functional."
 The perfection of the 14/214 design is not only its brilliant simplicity but also that it transcends fashion.
 Despite the fact that it was already 100 years old, to Le Corbusier the Thonet bentwood chair still represented the modernist concepts of economy, durability and humbleness.